AbhJ/abhj/README.md

 My public portfolio page is https://abhj.github.io/public-portfolio and my blog page is https://abhj.github.io/abj-blogs/ where you may know more about me.

 My wakatime profile is https://wakatime.com/@abhj
-Apart from software and math, stuff I enjoy are reading lots of books (https://www.goodreads.com/abhj), watching loads of anime (https://myanimelist.net/animelist/abhj), reading manga (https://myanimelist.net/mangalist/abhj), listening to David Guetta and watching true crime investigation documentaries for hours.
+Apart from software and math, stuff I enjoy are reading lots of books (https://www.goodreads.com/abhj), watching loads of anime (https://myanimelist.net/animelist/abhj), reading manga (https://myanimelist.net/mangalist/abhj), listening to David Guetta (and Ricky Martin) and watching true crime investigation documentaries for hours.

 <hr>
 <h3 align="center">